Environmental Protection Agency (EPA) Emissions Regulations

 Toyota is committed to offering a full array of electrified vehicle options to give all our customers the opportunity to reduce their carbon footprint.

-The Environmental Protection Agency (EPA) has finalized its Multi-Pollutant Emissions Standards for New Light Duty Vehicles for Model Years 2027-2032 , which aggressively increase the number of battery electric vehicles that must be sold.
-While the Agency softened the total reduction of Green House Gases (GHG) required for Model Years 2027-28, the reductions required to meet compliance in the later Model Years are significant and will impact Toyota’s ability to deliver a broader product mix to the U.S. market.
+Under the Trump Administration, it is anticipated that the Environmental Protection Agency (EPA) will revise the Multi-Pollutant Emissions Standards for New Light Duty Vehicles for Model Years 2027-2032, which aggressively increased the number of battery electric vehicles that must be sold.
+While the Agency softened the total reduction of Greenhouse Gases (GHG) required for Model Years 2027-28, the reductions required to meet compliance in the later Model Years are significant and will impact Toyota’s ability to deliver a broader product mix to the U.S. market.

 What should I know?